 with Professor Emeritus T. A. Clark.
 Dr. Rene Plume, Associate Director for

 the previous two years, accepted the role of Acting Director; he served for another year

 as director.
 In 2006, Dr. Philip Langill became director.

 In September 2005, I Formally retired from the University as a paid employee, but became a Faculty Professor for another six years to be able to carry on as before (without undergraduate teaching).

 Some details about the history and development of the RAO are to be found at:

 For details about current operations at the RAO, please consult:

-my writing commitments, and do something new.
-Some of these interests can be found at
+I continue research and writing.
+Some of my interests can be found at the these sites:

 and, my new interest, singing in a wonderful and interesting choral group: